aeternity/aepp-sdk-js/README.md

 To quickly test _all_ of Aeternity's blockchain features from your Terminal, you can Install and use our **NodeJS [CLI](https://github.com/aeternity/aepp-cli-js)** by running:

 1. `npm i -g @aeternity/aepp-cli` to globally install the CLI
-2. `aecly --help` to get a list of possible commands
+2. `aecli --help` to get a list of possible commands

 _eg._ Create an Account: